Ryo-N7/Ryo-N7.github.io/_posts/2019-02-15-visualize-brooklyn-nine-nine.md

 on every plot.
 This will save me time from typing in the same options over and over again!
-I googled the font type that the official *Brooklyn Nine-Nine* media uses, downloaded them, and got it installed for R using the `extrafont` package.
+I googled the font type that the official *Brooklyn Nine-Nine* media uses, downloaded them, and got it installed for R using the `extrafont` package (EDIT: the Univers fonts are by Adrian Frutiger (Deberny & Peignot Foundry/Linotype).
+You can buy the fonts for around $30.
+A free and most similar alternative is `Helvetica`).
 For some of the different colors you’ll see in the plots I sourced them from pasting in the *Brooklyn Nine-Nine* logo and other official media images into [imagecolorpicker.com](https://imagecolorpicker.com/en) and saving the